• Skip to primary navigation

 Steven Jones, flickr

-Amateur jockeys always view the chance to ride in the Festival Hunters’ Chase as a real honour as it is the race that that immediately follows the Cheltenham Gold Cup, for many the biggest race of the entire season.
-Moreover, the Festival Hunters’ Chase is run over the exact same distance of three miles and two and a half furlongs and over the same 22 fences.
+Amateur jockeys always view the chance to ride in the Hunters’ Chase as a real honour as it is the race that that immediately follows the Cheltenham Gold Cup, for many the biggest race of the entire season.
+Moreover, the Hunters’ Chase is run over the exact same distance of three miles and two and a half furlongs and over the same 22 fences.

 The chance to see another race over the world famous New Course at Cheltenham ending with that daunting climb up the hill guarantees the crowds hang around to watch the Festival Hunters’ Chase.
 It also demands a lot from the runners and riders.